easydiffusion/easydiffusion/README.md

 This will automatically install Stable Diffusion, set it up, and start the interface.
 No additional steps are needed.

-**To Uninstall:** Just delete the `stable-diffusion-ui` folder, to uninstall all the downloaded packages.
+**To Uninstall:** Just delete the `stable-diffusion-ui` folder to uninstall all the downloaded packages.

 # Usage
 Open http://localhost:9000 in your browser (after running step 3 previously).
+It may take a few moments for the back-end to be ready.

 ## With a text description
 1. Enter a text prompt, like `a photograph of an astronaut riding a horse` in the textbox.